 Location: Liquor stores, restaurants, bars, and clubs.

-Made from distilled rice, sweet potatoes, buckwheat, and barley, Shochu is an exotic beverage with 25 to 35% alcohol.
+Made from distilled rice, sweet potatoes, buckwheat, and barley, Shochu (Japanese brandy) is an exotic beverage with 25 to 35% alcohol.
 Therefore, this beverage might be stronger than Sake or wine but lighter than vodka or whiskey.

 Location: Japanese restaurants, bars, clubs, or alcohol shops.